wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/upgrading-the-solution/upgrading-wso2-api-manager-400.md

 6. Go to **Deployments** using the left menu pane.
 7. Click **Deploy New Version**.
 8. Select the **API Gateway type** and **Deploy**.
-10. Repeat these steps for all APIs except for the Dynamic Client Registration(DCR) API.
+10. Repeat these steps for all the APIs.

 ### Update Workflow-Extensions